renaudgweb/CatPrinter/README.md

 The channel ID is: *ybz3dgu*

-**You need API keys from : Telegram Bot, OpenWeather and OpenAI**

-Update the configuration files with your API keys in :

-> app > config > config.ini

-> app > config > config.php
 ---
 Be sure to replace the fonts with your own in the code, the fonts must be in the root folder.
 Like "Lucida_Console_Regular.ttf".